watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

    		2. When prompted with: `Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ? `, type **Y** for **Yes**.
    		3. When prompted with: `File Name to Write: CMakeLists.txt`, hit **Return** or **Enter** to finalise your changes.

-## Updating the `body.json` configuration
+## 5. Updating the `body.json` configuration

-### 1. Retrieving the credentials for your Organization in the Intu Gateway
+### A. Retrieving the credentials for your Organization in the Intu Gateway

 **Note:** If you have updated your `body.json` file with your `EmbodimentCreds` from the [Intu Gateway](rg-`gateway.mybluemix.net`) in Workshop 1, please skip down to **Configuring your `body.json` file**.